A Hanuman puppet from Indonesia

-Years passed, the brothers and Rol-rnyed-ma had many adventures.
+Years passed, and the brothers and Rol-rnyed-ma had many adventures.
 They came to enjoy their stay in the forest.
 When an ogress Tuan Puteri Buta failed to win the affection of handsome Lo-mo, she grew jealous of the pretty Rol-rnyed-ma.
-She incited her brother Thotsakan, the king of Alengka to take Rol-rnyed-ma as his wife.
+She incited her brother Thotsakan, the king of Alengka, to take Rol-rnyed-ma as his wife.
 One look at Rol-rnyed-ma and Thotsakan was smitten.
-He lured the brother away from Rol-rnyed-ma, kidnapped her and took her away to Alengka.
+He lured the brother away from Rol-rnyed-ma, kidnapped her, and took her away to Alengka.

 The cast of characters and places: